NeronNymus/Secuserver/README.md

 2. **Git**: Install Git if you don't already have it.
 You can download it from [git-scm.com](https://git-scm.com/).

+3. **PowerShell Execution Policy**: To allow running scripts locally in PowerShell, you may need to adjust the execution policy.

+    - **Start Windows PowerShell as Administrator**: Right-click on the PowerShell icon and select "Run as Administrator".
+	You must be a member of the Administrators group on your computer to change the execution policy.

+    - **Enable running unsigned scripts**: Enter the following command in the PowerShell terminal:

+      ```powershell
+      set-executionpolicy remotesigned
+      ```

+    This will allow running unsigned scripts that you write on your local computer and enforce signature verification for scripts downloaded from the internet.

 ### Quick Installation

 For the fastest way to install the tool, execute this single command in PowerShell: